os69/sax/odb/README.md

-# ODB: A Javascript Object Datatabase
+# ODB: A Javascript Object Database

-## Installation
+## Loading the Library

-Load the library :
+When using in the browser load the library by a script tag in HTML:
 ```HTML
 <script src="odb.js" type="text/javascript"></script>
 ```